obskyr/colorgram.py/readme.rst

     colors = colorgram.extract('sweet_pic.jpg', 6)

     # colorgram.extract returns Color objects, which let you access
-    # RGB, HSL, and what proportion of the image was that color.
+    # RGB, HSL, Hex, and what proportion of the image was that color.
     first_color = colors[0]
     rgb = first_color.rgb # e.g. (255, 151, 210)
     hsl = first_color.hsl # e.g. (230, 255, 203)
+    hex = first_color.hex # e.g. '#ff97d2'
     proportion  = first_color.proportion # e.g. 0.34

     # RGB and HSL are named tuples, so values can be accessed as properties.